Letter - Deputy should be fired - Farmville

 Thank you for printing “Deputy’s FB post questioned,” and the subsequent note of apology by Deputy Chris Fishburne.

 The letter of apology is not enough.
-Chris Fishburne ends his apology by stating that, “It’s just not who I am.
+Chris Fishburne ends his apology by stating that “It’s just not who I am.
 I made a mistake.”
 How then does he account for the racist posts that he made in June and July 2020?
 I have nine racist Facebook posts connected to his name.
 Nine posts are more than enough to show who he is and it wasn’t just a one-time mistake.

 Chris Fishburne needs to be fired from the Buckingham County Sheriff’s Office and not be employed in any public service capacity.